 How long does a criminal record last in South Africa?
-It is an important question to know the answer to.
-If you have committed a crime, no matter how small, you will want to know if you will ever have a clean record again.
+If you have committed a crime no matter how small you will want to know if you will ever have a clean record again.

-If you do not have a criminal record, there is no doubt that you have heard of crimes by individuals who have now been charged.
+If you do not have a criminal record, there is no doubt that you have heard of crimes by individuals who have charges.

 You would not want to hire a thief without knowing it because his criminal record has been dropped!

 Understanding some of the criminal process is good knowledge for anybody to have.
 So take note of the following information.